wp-plugins/wpshop/readme.txt

 == Upgrade Notice ==

+= 1.3.0.4 =
+Major improvements were realized on the files of themes of the plugin, we recommend you to make savings of the modifications which you brought to the theme (wpshop directory in your running theme as well as the file taxonomy-wpshop_product_category.php) then to delete the contents of the directoyre as well as the file taxonomy-wpshop_product_category.php

 = Version 1.2 =
 Improve attributes management functionnalities.
 Add possibility to add product or categories shortcode where you want